TomVer99/FHICT-typst-template/documentation/manual.typ

 The `available-languages` parameter is used to specify the languages in which the document is available.
 It is an array of strings representing the language codes.
 If more than one language is specified, a language indicator will be displayed on the cover page to indicate the available languages.
-If it is set to #print_type("none"), the language indicator will not be displayed.
+If it is set to #print-type("none"), the language indicator will not be displayed.

 #codly(header: [ #strong[Example code] ])
 ```typ